Wasco Union High School: Academics

 In total, 220 credits are necessary for a student at WUHS to graduate.
-Every student who graduates must also pass the CAHSEE and an approved Algebra course.
+Every student who graduates must pass an approved Algebra course.

 Because WUHS is situated in a largely rural community, the school has for many years offered a program that places heavy emphasis on the development of both vocational and agricultural skills.
 Agriculture remains a major element of the school's curriculum, as evidenced by the fact that some 500 WUHS students take agriculture related course work.
 Agriculture students have an opportunity to learn the practical aspects of agriculture on the district's 110 acre school farm, which operates in conjunction with a 10 acre farm lab where instruction is provided in welding, agricultural mechanics, plant science, and animal care.

 In addition, WUHS provides the following advanced courses for those who want a challenge and/or want to get college credit: